fedimad/odoo_modules/fet_purchase_discount_total/README.rst

     :target: https://www.gnu.org/licenses/agpl-3.0-standalone.html
     :alt: License: AGPL-3

-Sale Discount on Total Amount
+Purchase Discount on Total Amount
 =============================
-Discount on Total in Sale and Invoice With Discount Limit and Approval
+Discount on Total in Purchase and Invoice With Discount Limit and Approval

 Configuration
 =============